User Tools

 The Arithmetic Seminar

-PLACE and TIME: This semester the seminar meets primarily on Tuesdays at 4:15 p.m, with possible special lectures on Mondays at 3:30 or other days and times.
+PLACE and TIME: This semester the seminar meets primarily on Tuesdays at 4:00 pm, with possible special lectures at other days and times.
 The in-house talks will be in-person, while visitors outside of Binghamton area will be by Zoom: Zoom link

 ORGANIZERS: